DeepBlueCLtd/LegacyMan/README.md

 ## Running LegacyMan parser program

-Execute the following command from inside the `src` directory to run program.
+Execute the following command from the root directory to run program.

 ```
 python -m legacyman_parser.hello